 Knoxville Kendo Club

 A Kendo Club in east Tennessee was originally established and led by Maeda-sensei (7-dan) at the Tennessee Meiji Gakuin (TMG) High School in Sweetwater.
-Since the TMG was closed and Maeda-sensei moved to Florida in 2007, the Kendo Club was relocated to Knoxiville and renamed Knoxville Kendo Club (KKC).
+Since the TMG was closed and Maeda-sensei moved to Florida in 2007, the Kendo Club was relocated to Knoxville and renamed Knoxville Kendo Club (KKC).
 Hyun-sensei (7-dan) is currently leading the club.
-KKC and UT Martial Art Club hosted the SEUSKF Championship and Promotinal Test in 2010 and 2016.
+KKC and UT Martial Art Club hosted the SEUSKF Championship and Promotional Test in 2010 and 2016.
 The club won first place at the 2015 SEUSKF Championship.

 Videos of our club: (1) Regional Tournament (2) News